elunna/nerfhack-changelog/README.md

 * Berserking monsters also never flee when their HP gets low
 * A berserking monster deals double damage rolls when hitting you
 * Taming berserking monsters only un-berserks them, it doesn't pacify or tame
-* Monsters that can berserk: all dwarves, mordor orcs, uruk-hai, mumaks, zruty, fire giants, frost giants, storm giants, ettin, all ogres, owlbears, sasquatch, and balrog.
+* Monsters that can berserk: all dwarves, mordor orcs, uruk-hai, mumaks, zrutys, fire giants, frost giants, storm giants, ettins, all ogres, owlbears, sasquatches, gnolls, and balrogs.
 * Berserkers get angry when stuck in traps.

 ### Rabid monsters